Ibarrie-Hub/data-engineer-journey/README.md

 # Data Engineer Journey

-This repository documents my journey from absolute beginner to professional, industry-ready Data Engineer in New York.
+This repository documents my journey from absolute beginner to world class Data Engineer in New York.

 This is a hands-on, project-driven path focused on building real data systems — not just learning theory.